 I personally love the huge pedestrian path that lines the Palace and the round pond in front of it which is really nice to walk around.

-Kensington Gardens really is huge, so huge that it is also home to the fascinating Serpentine Gallery designed by Zaha Hadid Architects in 2013 and it’s pretty hard to miss it when walking around the Park.
+Kensington Gardens really is huge, so huge that it is also home to the fascinating Serpentine Galleries designed by Zaha Hadid Architects in 2013 and it’s pretty hard to miss it when walking around the Park.

 7 Discover the Mews